djeada/Algorithms-And-Data-Structures/notes/backtracking.md

 The leaves represent the base case, and the tree unwinds as each recursive call returns.

-### Important Considerations:
+**Important Considerations:**

-- **Termination:** Ensure that all recursive paths eventually reach a base case.
+- When using recursion, ensure **termination** by designing the recursive function such that all possible paths eventually reach a base case.
+This prevents infinite recursion.
-- **Stack Depth:** Each recursive call adds a new frame to the call stack.
-Deep recursion can lead to stack overflow.
+- Be mindful of **stack depth**, as each recursive call adds a new frame to the call stack.
+Too many recursive calls, especially in deep recursion, can result in a stack overflow error.
-- **Efficiency:** Recursive solutions can be elegant but may not always be the most efficient in terms of time and space.
+- Consider **efficiency** when choosing a recursive approach.
+While recursive solutions can be elegant and clean, they may not always be optimal in terms of time and space, particularly when dealing with large input sizes or deep recursive calls.

 ## Depth-First Search (DFS)

 Depth-First Search is an algorithm for traversing or searching tree or graph data structures.
 It starts at a selected node and explores as far as possible along each branch before backtracking.

-### Key Concepts:
+Main idea:

-- **Traversal Strategy:** DFS explores a branch to its deepest point before moving to another branch.
+- The **traversal strategy** of Depth-First Search (DFS) involves exploring each branch of a graph or tree to its deepest point before backtracking to explore other branches.
-- **Implementation:** Can be implemented using recursion or an explicit stack data structure.
+- **Implementation** of DFS can be achieved either through recursion, which implicitly uses the call stack, or by using an explicit stack data structure to manage the nodes.
-- **Applications:** Used in topological sorting, finding connected components, solving puzzles, and more.
+- **Applications** of DFS include tasks such as topological sorting, identifying connected components in a graph, solving puzzles like mazes, and finding paths in trees or graphs.

 ### Algorithm Steps:

-1. **Start at the Root Node:**
-   - Mark the node as visited.
-2. **Explore Each Branch:**
-   - For each unvisited neighbor, recursively perform DFS.
-3. **Backtrack:**
+- **Start at the root node** by marking it as visited to prevent revisiting it during the traversal.
+- **Explore each branch** by recursively performing DFS on each unvisited neighbor, diving deeper into the graph or tree structure.
-   - When all neighbors are visited, return to the previous node.
+- **Backtrack** once all neighbors of a node are visited, returning to the previous node to continue exploring other branches.

-### Pseudocode:
+Pseudocode:

 ```pseudo
 DFS(node):